 I am increasingly focusing on student learning and attainment.
 My new book, How to Fix your Academic Writing Trouble: A Practical Guide, co-authored with Dr Inger Mewburn of the Thesis Whisperer Blog and Shuan Lehman of ANU, is out with Open University Press.
-Our next book Level Up your Essays: Two Weeks to a Better Essay with the same team is due out in March 2021 with NewSouth.
-Your PhD Survival Guide: Planning, Writing, and Succeeding in Your Final Year, written with my Thesis Boot Camp co-founders, Peta Freestone and Liam Connell, is published in December 2020.
+Our next book Level Up your Essays: Two Weeks to a Better Essay with the same team was published in March 2021 with NewSouth.
+Your PhD Survival Guide: Planning, Writing, and Succeeding in Your Final Year, written with my Thesis Boot Camp co-founders, Peta Freestone and Liam Connell, was published in December 2020.

 I offer writing workshops to universities in Australia and internationally.
 Short classes, whole day and two-day writing masterclasses suitable for graduate researchers and supervisors can be delivered online or face-to-face.

-University clients include: Griffith University, the University of Melbourne, the University of Canberra, Liverpool John Moore University, University of Wollongong and others.
+University clients include: Canberra, Griffith, QUT, UNSW, Melbourne, RMIT, Monash, Deakin, La Trobe, Liverpool John Moore University (UK).
 To enquire, contact me via this form.

 I have lectured in English Literature at the University of Melbourne, professional communication at the Melbourne Business School and have a particular interest in doctoral development including as an external supervisor for doctoral candidates at the School of Culture and Communication, the University of Melbourne and a lecturer in the Graduate Research School at La Trobe.
 I was a Lecturer at La Trobe University and Academic Coordinator of the Learning Hubs (2018-19), setting up a full program of learning support for students on all campuses and online.